BRAT Diet Food List – Overview

 BRAT Diet Food List – Healthy English Breakfast

-1. Soft fruits such as applesauce, avocados, bananas, melons, pumpkin, and canned fruits are packed in water as opposed to heavy syrups.
+1. Soft fruits such as applesauce, avocados, bananas, melons, pumpkin, and canned fruits are packed in water instead of heavy syrups.

 2. Oatmeal and rice cereal.